Cxsmo-ai/MyStremio-Spatial-audio-fork-/README.md

 ### 🏠 Board hero home view

 The board includes a hero section with rotating titles.
-The Theme is made by [Fxy6969/Stremio-Glass-Theme](https://github.com/Fxy6969/Stremio-Glass-Theme) and slightly optimized by me for MyStremio.
+The Theme is made by [Fxy6969/Stremio-Glass-Theme](https://github.com/Fxy6969/Stremio-Glass-Theme) and just slightly optimized by me.

    ![Board Hero Home](./images/01-board-hero.png)